tayganr/lakehouse/modules/module01b.md

 ## :dart: Objectives

-* Create a pipeline that will perform the initial load.
+* Create a pipeline that will initialize a dimension table in the curated layer of our data lake using the Delta Lake file format

 ## 1. Pipeline (initialLoad)